twoBirds/twobirds/README.md

-# Repo has moved to [twoBirds](https://github.com/FrankieTh-xx/twobirds-core)
+# Repo has moved to [twobirds-core](https://github.com/FrankieTh-xx/twobirds-core)

 - this repo is here for historical reasons
-- this repo is mirrored from [twoBirds](https://gitlab.com/twoBirds/twobirds-core)
+- this twobirds-core above repo is mirrored from [gitlab twobirds-core](https://gitlab.com/twoBirds/twobirds-core)

 # twoBirds v7.0a